Unit 9: History of Life

 A few of the major views

 Among other things, we are discussing how we got here.
-This can be a contentious topic because it shapes how we view ourselves, how we view abstract concepts like morality and justice, beauty and truth, and how we view the ultimate purpose and meaning of life.
+This can be a contentious topic because it shapes how we view ourselves, how we view abstract concepts like morality and justice, and how we view the ultimate purpose and meaning of life.
 Please be respectful of others as we cover the topic.

 Let's think about what we need for life to happen...